rleungx/zaplint/README.md

 You can configure `zaplint` using the following flags:

 - `-capitalized-message`: Enforce capitalized log messages.
+- `-replace-any`: Enforce replacing `zap.Any` with the appropriate type.
 - `-key-naming-convention`: Enforce a single key naming convention (`snake`|`kebab`|`camel`|`pascal`).
 - `-exclude-files`: Exclude files matching the given patterns (comma-separated).